We Are Asheville Watchdog – a free, local and nonprofit news service.

-Our Editorial Staff: As in so many fields, Asheville has attracted some incredibly accomplished journalists who have generously volunteered their experience and time.
+Our Editorial Staff: As in so many fields, Asheville has attracted some highly accomplished journalists who have generously volunteered their experience and time.
 The editors guiding our story selection and quality reporting include:

 Tom Fiedler, Dean emeritus and journalism professor at Boston University’s College of Communication; former executive editor of The Miami Herald; trustee of TheConversation.com/us; co-founder New England Center for Investigative Reporting; former president New England First Amendment Coalition; award-winning investigative and political reporter during three decades at The Miami Herald including a shared Pulitzer Prize in 1991.

 Sally Kestin, Former investigative reporter at the Sarasota Herald-Tribune, the Tampa Tribune and the South Florida Sun-Sentinel, and recipient of numerous national journalism awards, including the 2013 Pulitzer Prize for Public Service.
 She was a 2006 Pulitzer Prize finalist in investigative reporting.

 Peter Lewis, Former senior writer and editor, The New York Times; managing editor of The Bay Citizen in San Francisco; senior editor Fortune magazine; and John S. Knight Fellow and Hearst Visiting Professional in Residence at Stanford University, where he taught journalism.